ZakariaMerghmi/tech-challenge-auth-todo-docker/README.md

 - How to implement JWT authentication in Node.js
 - Microservices architecture with separated concerns
 - Managing environment variables securely
 - React functional components with Tailwind CSS styling
-- Writing backend tests with Jest and Supertest
 - Running multiple containers with Docker Compose

 ---